 How It Works

 A total of 17 sports (both team and individual) and special non-athletic events are offered over the course of three seasons: fall, winter, and spring.
 Points are awarded for wins; and points are deducted for forfeits.
-At the conclusion of the year, as part of the freshman-wide award ceremony, the dorm with the most points wins the historic Yard Trophy.
+At the conclusion of the year, as part of the first-year award ceremony, the dorm with the most points wins the historic Yard Trophy.
 At this festive event, the program also recognizes the top female and male contributors with the Athlete of the Year Award.
 The names of these individuals and the winning dorm are forever enshrined on a plaque and the Yard Trophy itself, both of which are displayed in Annenberg Dining Hall.

 Sports and Activities

-The IM competition commences each fall with the annual Freshman Field Day in Tercentenary Theatre.
+The IM competition commences each fall with the annual First-Year Field Day in Tercentenary Theatre.
 A Harvard tradition, Field Day is a class-wide event where first-years play fun, low-key games such as Necking the Orange, Sponge Relay Race, and the biggest event of all – Yard-wide tug-of-war.

 Other sports by season include: